 It is that time of the year for all kinds of celebrations.
 When taking a family vacation, it is imperative to wrap presents in the right way as recommended by the CDC.
 Some situations will necessitate shipping them in advance and wrapping them in environmentally friendly bags.
 If sleigh space is a constraint, gift cards would be a great option.
 I like leaving extra room in my travel bags when I am on the nice list.
 Duty-free options are other cost-saving options to take advantage of.
 Important to note is that treasures must not be wrapped before arrival.
 This is because the TSA will have to make a thorough check.
 Again, expensive and fragile presents should not be packed in a bag as they are likely to be thrown around like suitcases.

-Most winter resorts provide concierges and ski rentals on site.
+Winter resorts provide concierges and ski rentals on site.
 They are fully-fledged and ready for skiing on the slopes.
-Find out before you leave if they provide ski jackets and pants plus the necessary amenities so you can pack light.
+Even if your resort doesn’t provide them, most skiing destinations have rental stores like American Ski Exchange (a Vail Ski Shop ).
+Such stores have all the essential skiing and snowboarding equipment you’ll need.
+However, enquire whether they provide ski jackets and pants plus the necessary amenities so you can pack light.
 In my years of travels, I have noted that most people are obsessed with booking accommodation before traveling.
 This is not my style though- I’d rather show up at the destination and look for the most suitable room to stay.
 Ultimately, the decision to book ahead or show up and choose a room depends on the type of accommodation, budget, length of stay, security, and purpose of travel.
 I only find booking in advance necessary during the high-season when most destinations are flocked.

 Taking a break is a great way to break the monotony of a cold season.
 Couples resort to go for romantic getaways while others choose a solo retreat.
 A quick and affordable road trip is a perfect idea for this holiday season.
 It will help to forget not only the cold but the many months we have been living in isolation.